When Is ‘The Bachelor’ 2017 Season Finale? Nick Viall ‘In Love’ With Two Girls? Who Wins Nick’s Final Rose?

 The Bachelor season 21 finale is still weeks away, but fans are already trying to find out who Nick Viall picked at the final rose ceremony, and if he is still engaged to his final pick, or if he has already moved on.

 Fans who can’t wait to see how this season plays out will have to wait until March to find out if the final rose spoilers are correct.
-ABC will air the season finale followed by the live After the Final Rose special on Monday, March 13, but until then the spoilers and speculation about Nick’s season will continue.
+ABC will air the season finale followed by the live After the Final Rose special on Monday, March 13, but until then, the spoilers and speculation about Nick’s season will continue.

 Will his decision be an easy one or will fans see him profess his love to two girls just like Ben Higgins did on his season of the Bachelor?
 And what about the rumors that point to Nick getting dumped by both girls on the finale?